 Attendance at the 2018 Meeting or any adjournment or postponement thereof will be limited to stockholders of the Company and its guests.
 If you are a stockholder of record, your name will be verified against the list of stockholders of record prior to your admittance to the 2018 Meeting or any adjournment or postponement thereof.
 Please be prepared to present photo identification for admission.
-If you hold your shares in street name, you will need to provide proof of beneficial ownership, such as a brokerage account statement or other similar evidence of ownership, as well as photo identification, in order to be admitted to the 2018 Meeting.
-Please note that if you hold your shares in street name and intend to vote in person at the 2018 Meeting, you must also provide a "legal proxy" obtained from your custodian.
+If you hold your shares in street name, you will need to provide proof of beneficial ownership, such as a brokerage account statement or other similar evidence of ownership, as well as photo identification, in order to be admitted to the 2018 Meeting, you must also provide a "legal proxy" obtained from your custodian.